UBB-FMI/ManualITFMI/src/table_smart/newline/newline.md

 > Please note that this **stylus** has two ends - A thin one, and a thicker one.
 They serve very distinct purposes when using the whiteboard for drawing. -->

-**Stylus**-ul poate fi folosit ca alternativa la desenarea pe tabla cu degetul.
+**Stylusul** poate fi folosit ca alternativa la desenarea pe tabla cu degetul.

 > Va rugam sa retineti ca acest **stylus** are doua capete - Unul subtire si unul mai gros.
 Acestea servesc unor scopuri foarte distincte atunci cand folositi tabla pentru desenat.